batstateu-is/2025-BatstateU-IS/README.md

 <p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The OpenMV Cam H7 Plus serves as the self-driving robot’s vision system, enabling it to detect and interpret visual cues such as traffic signs in the Obstacle Challenge.
 This camera is small, low-power microcontroller, compact, and programmable with high-level Python scripts, allowing us to easily implement applications using machine vision in the real world.</p>

-<p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The camera features an STM32H7 Arm® Cortex® M7 processor running at 480 MHz, with 512 KB of RAM and 2 MB of flash memory.
-It is equipped with an image sensor capable of taking 2592 x 1944 (5MP) images.
-Our team chose to work on LAB thresholding because it works best under different lighting conditions, separating values based on human perception rather than raw RGB.
-To be able to identify objects based on the density of color pixels detected, the camera analyzes pixel density, which results in a more precise detection.
-A higher pixel density of the nearby object reveals its color, allowing the robot to evaluate this information, convey it through the central hub, and take the necessary action to avoid the obstacle.</p>

-<p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In our setup, the OpenMV Cam H7 is mounted at the front of the robot, enclosed within a 3D-printed case that we designed ourselves.
-It is positioned and aligned to directly face the traffic signs that it will encounter across its laps.
-When the camera detects a traffic sign that is colored red or green, it processes the image and determines the appropriate direction where the robot should turn; left for green and right for red.
-We also programmed the camera to send its output by flashing a specific LED color (red or green).
-This helps us identify what the camera is seeing, allowing for easy and quick troubleshooting.</p>

 <center>

 | <img src="./docu-photos/mvlayout.png" alt="Figure 12.1" width="1080" height="566"> | <img src="./docu-photos/mvplate2.png" alt="Figure 12.2" width="1080" height="566"> |